 Inheritance tax is a tax on your assets.
 However, if you have an income (pension or earnings for example) and you give money regularly from that which leaves you enough income not to affect your lifestyle, then it is exempt.

 There are limits to this though: £5,000 for a gift from a parent, £2,500 from a grandparent, £1,000 from anyone else.
-However, remember this is not a simple wedding gift, that wouldn't count.
-It must be conditional.
-Plus it doesn't count if the wedding's called off.
+You need to give this gift on or shortly before the day of the wedding or civil partnership ceremony (and the marriage has to go ahead).

 If you own an agricultural property that's part of a working farm, then a percentage may be exempt from tax.
 Similarly if you own woodland, those who receive it in your will can apply for the timber on it, but not the land itself, to be deemed exempt.
 If you plan to sell the timber, inheritance tax may apply at that time.

 A gift must be a genuine unconditional gift that you will not gain from; something given to someone without any reservation, no nods, winks or mutual back-scratching.
 The biggest asset most people have is their house, yet trying to give half of this to your children won't work if you continue to live in it.

 Many gifts are a valid ways of reducing your inheritance tax bill.
 Yet if any (barring the gift on consideration of marriage) are given conditionally, with the intention of receiving something in return, they could fail to work, so watch out.